mattermost/mattermost-developer-documentation/site/content/contribute/getting-started/core-committers.md

 5. If the contributor accepts the nomination, they are
  - Given merge access in the respective GitHub repositories
  - Added to the [Mattermost GitHub organization](https://github.com/orgs/mattermost/people), which shows up in their GitHub profile
- - Added as reviewers to relevant pull requests, to offer technical guidance and reviews
+ - Able to be added as reviewers to relevant pull requests, to offer technical guidance and reviews.

 6. The promotion is announced (details TBD)
  - The new core committer is added to to the above list of core committers.